Ister: Linear Transformer for Efficient Multivariate Time Series Forecasting: Experiment

 \subsection{Model Analysis}

-\paragraph{Ablation study} We conducted ablation experiments on four datasets, including ETT (four subsets), Traffic, Electricity, and Weather, to evaluate the contribution of the two branches in the proposed Dual Transformer: modeling multi-periodicity and modeling inter-series dependencies, to the overall performance improvement.
-Specifically, 'w/o $Dot.$' represents the removal of all attention modules in the Dual Transformer, '$+ MSA$' means that we replace all Dot-attention modules with Multi-head self attention, 'w/o periodicity' and 'w/o channel-wise' indicate the removal of the respective attention modules in each branch.
-We replace the removed attention module with feed-forward network (FFN) at the corresponding position.
+\textbf{Ablation study.} We conducted ablation experiments on four datasets to evaluate the contribution of different components in Ister to the overall performance improvement.
+Specifically, 'w/o $Dot.$' represents the removal of all attention modules in the Ister, '$+ MSA$' means that we replace the Dot-attention modules with Multi-head self attention, 'w/o periodicity' indicate the removal of series decomposition module.
+The ablation results are shown in Table \ref{tab:ab}.

-As shown in Table \ref{tab:ab}, both the multi-periodicity modeling and channel-wise alignment contribute significantly to the improvement in predictive performance.
-Furthermore, the synergistic integration of these two mechanisms further enhances the model's performance, achieving the optimal results.
-This demonstrates the effectiveness of the dual modeling approach adopted in the Ister backbone architecture.

-In the previous sections, we noted that Dot-attention was originally designed for channel alignment.
-However, empirical results show that applying Dot-attention to model multi-periodicity also delivers excellent performance.
-The results in Table \ref{tab:ab} indicate that Dot-attention performs comparably to multi-head attention.
-Furthermore, using Dot-attention to capture multi-periodicity improved computational efficiency and achieved performance gains on several datasets compared to multi-head self attention.

-\paragraph{Interpretability of Dot-attention} To evaluate whether Dot-attention accurately identifies critical time series components and enhances interpretability, we conducted experiments from two perspectives: \textit{channel alignment} and \textit{multi-periodicity}.
-For channel alignment, experiments were performed on ECL (321 channels) and Traffic (862 channels) datasets with an input-output length of 96-96.
-For modeling multi-periodicity, we used the ECL and ETTh1 datasets with an input-output length of 192-48 to better capture periodic characteristics.
-Figures \ref{fig:score} and \ref{fig:period score} visualize the feature representations obtained by the Query matrix's output.

-Figure \ref{fig:score} shows that for the Traffic and ECL datasets, the weight distribution learned by Dot-attention resembles the attention maps in Figure \ref{fig:heatmap}, indicating that a small number of variables significantly contribute to global predictions.
-This indicates that Dot-attention effectively filters out noise from non-informative channels and identifies key variables essential for prediction.
-Furthermore, Figure \ref{fig:period score} illustrates that Dot-attention captures the contribution of each periodic component and identifies key time slices in the input sequence that significantly impact the forecast.
-Notably, consistent patterns emerge across different periodic scales.
-For example, in the ETTh1 dataset, components with periods of 24, 21, and 12 focus on the 120–168 time slice range, indicating that Dot-attention consistently identifies this segment as critical across varying periodic scales.
-These results demonstrate that Dot-attention accurately identifies core components essential for prediction and offers valuable insights into the model's decision-making process.
+The key findings are twofold.
+First, extracting seasonal components significantly enhances predictive performance, demonstrating that channel-wise alignment benefits substantially from explicit modeling of periodic patterns.
+Second, replacing standard multi-head self-attention with our proposed dot-attention mechanism yields consistent performance gains across datasets, underscoring the effectiveness and efficiency of the designed attention scheme.